Hybrid work is a big departure from the traditional work model. But what exactly is hybrid work—and how has it changed

 The hybrid model is no longer an alternative style of work.
 It’s here to stay.
 But, like any work model, there are benefits and disadvantages.
-Companies today must meet the needs of their workforce or risk losing talent to employers that do.
+As workplace leaders, you must meet the needs of your workforce or risk losing your talent to employers that do.